purple-black/Android-SignUp-Login-Recycler-view/README.md

 # Android-TodoApp-Kotlin
-A simple Todo app in Kotlin using firebase
+A simple android todo project which contains sign up and login (using firebase) and recycler view.
+language: Kotlin